Pumpkin Bread Recipe

 Pumpkins abound!
 So let’s make some Pumpkin Bread, why don’t we?

-Toast a piece of this colorful bread for breakfast or a snack, and spread with a bit of cinnamon butter or drizzle with honey.
+Toast a piece of this colorful pumpkin bread for breakfast or as a snack, then spread the top with a bit of cinnamon butter or drizzle with honey.
 However you choose to eat it, I think you’ll enjoy it very much.
 Happy baking!

 - 3 cups all-purpose flour